OliverGray03/MS1-TheGymWarehouse/README.md

 ## Technology used

  - Workspaces
-  -Gitpod was used as the integrated development environment
+  - Gitpod was used as the integrated development environment

 - Languages
  - HTML5